 On May 28, 2018, I left Washington, DC for a cycling tour across the United States.
 Over the next 53 days, I rode 4,064.6 miles through 10 states to get to Seattle.
-I pedaled an average of ~ 80 miles every day, including eight days where I biked more than 100 miles and five days where I put in less than 60 miles.
-(My longest day was 121.8 miles from Pittsburgh, KS to Eureka, KS!)
+I pedaled an average of ~ 80 miles every day, including eight days where I biked more than 100 miles.
+(My longest day was 121.8 miles from Pittsburgh, KS to Eureka, KS.)
 As I planned for my journey, I benefitted from the blogs, advice and experiences of other cross-country cyclists.
 Although I didn't blog about my trip or take many pictures, I learned a lot that may be helpful to others setting out for the adventure of a lifetime across America.

 Where Did I Go?